8 film industry experts on the power of the big-screen experience

 I remember the buzz of lining up for a paper ticket to see films such as Masters of the Universe, Back to the Future: Part II, Jurassic Park, Titanic, or Batman Forever back in the day and the thrill of sitting back and experiencing those films in a cinema for the first time will never be matched, not even by a 100-inch television with the best surround sound.

-As we approach National Cinema Day (scroll to the end of this post to find out more), we asked several leading filmmakers why it is so important to them and how it helped shape their careers thus far.
+I asked several leading filmmakers why it is so important to them and how it helped shape their careers thus far.
+Here is what they said.

 Luna Carmoon – Writer/director of Hoard